etiennestuder/gradle-plugindev-plugin/README.md

 The plugindev plugin creates all the required artifacts through Gradle core tasks.
 The configuration of these artifacts happens in a central place through the `plugindev` extension.
-The [MavenPublishPlugin](http://www.gradle.org/docs/current/userguide/publishing_maven.html) is leveraged to create a publication of these artifacts.
+The [MavenPublishPlugin](http://www.gradle.org/docs/current/userguide/publishing_maven.html) is leveraged to create a publication from these artifacts.

-The configuration of the metadata at the publication target (Bintray) happens through the `plugindev` extension and the `bintray` extension.
-The [BintrayPlugin](https://github.com/bintray/gradle-bintray-plugin) is leveraged to publish the artifacts to Bintray.
+The configuration of the metadata at the publication destination (Bintray) happens through the `plugindev` extension and the `bintray` extension.
+The [BintrayPlugin](https://github.com/bintray/gradle-bintray-plugin) is leveraged to publish the publication to Bintray.

+# Prerequisites

+The following manual, one-time setup is required in order for the plugindev plugin to do its work:

+1. You must have a user account with [Bintray](https://bintray.com/)
+1. The Bintray repository in which to store the published plugin must already exist, e.g. `gradle-plugins`

 # Configuration

 ## Apply plugindev plugin